Garvaneja/QuantumHybridBot/README.md

 the bot's latest price, signal, and error count.
 Press `q` to exit the UI.

 ### Backtesting
-Run `python scripts/backtest.py --symbol ETH/USD` to evaluate the strategy on historical data.
+Run `python scripts/backtest_plot.py --symbol ETH/USDT` to evaluate the strategy on high quality Binance data and view a return plot.

 The bot connects to Kraken, trains on historical data, and executes trades based on generated signals.
 Documentation